AshyBoxy/oogacraft-packwiz/README.md

 - set up almost unified
 - set up duplicate blocks being replaced (unified)
 - download mods to more uniform filenames?
+- figure out how to add vanilla tweaks packs to packwiz
+    - am i allowed to redistribute?
+- how do i ensure certain mod provided resource packs are enabled on new installs?
+    - traditional approach was to have them enabled in the distributed options.txt...

 ## Current Issues
 - i do still want fsit